Leave a comment

 The moral of this story rings so very true!
 What we are doing is totally absurd, but we can’t stop because everybody else seems to believe that it’s the right thing to do.
 Yet they can probably see it’s just as ridiculous as we can.

 The little boy who literally sees through the Emperor’s New Clothes only appears for a moment, and yet he is one of the greatest heroes of all fairy tales – for he speaks the truth that nobody else dares to speak.

 Many years ago, there was an emperor, who was so excessively fond of new clothes, that he spent all his money on the finest suits.

 He did not trouble himself in the least about his soldiers; nor did he care to go to the theatre or out hunting, except when there was a chance to show off his new clothes.

 Time passed merrily in the large town which was his capital; strangers arrived every day at the court.
-One day, two rogues, calling themselves weavers came to the court.
-They said that they knew how to weave clothes of the most beautiful colors and elaborate patterns.
-The clothes made from their cloths were like no others: They were invisible to everyone who was either unfit for their job, or extremely simple in the head.
+One day, two rogues, calling themselves weavers, came to the court.
+They said that they knew how to weave clothes of the most beautiful colours and elaborate patterns.
+The clothes made from their cloths were like no others, for they were invisible to everyone who was either unfit for their job, or extremely simple in the head.

-All the people throughout the city had heard of the wonderful cloth; and all were anxious to earn how wise, or how ignorant, their neighbors might prove to be.
+All the people throughout the city had heard of the wonderful cloth; and all were anxious to earn how wise, or how ignorant, their neighbours might prove to be.

-The tricksters asked him very politely to be so good as to come nearer their looms; and then asked him whether the design pleased him, and whether the colors were not very beautiful; at the same time pointing to the empty frames.
-The poor old minister looked and looked, he could not see anything on the looms, for a very good reason: there was nothing there.
+The tricksters asked him very politely to be so good as to come nearer their looms; and then asked him whether the design pleased him, and whether the colours were not very beautiful – at the same time pointing to the empty frames.
+The poor old minister looked and looked, he could not see anything on the looms, for a very good reason: There was nothing there.